Ernest Berry Webber: Designs

-Webber became an Associate of the Royal Institute of British Architects (RIBA) in 1923 and was able to set up his own practise three years later.

-At the age of 29, Webber won a competition to design a new art gallery and museum in Manchester, to be constructed on the site now occupied by Piccadilly Gardens.
+Webber became an Associate of the Royal Institute of British Architects (ARIBA) in 1923 and was able to set up his own practise three years later.
+At the age of 29, he won a competition to design a new art gallery and museum in Manchester, to be constructed on the site now occupied by Piccadilly Gardens.
 The design would also have doubled as a memorial to casualties of the First World War.
 The competition, which had over 100 entrants, some of whom were already well-established architects, was held in 1925 by Manchester Council to fill the space left by the demolition of Manchester Royal Infirmary.
 A reporter for the Lancashire Daily Post listed the win as Webber's "first great success" and the moment when he jumps from "comparative obscurity to a position of high distinction in his profession."
 Despite the success, the project was cancelled due to the post-war financial crash and the Great Depression of 1929.

 In 1929 Webber won a competition to design the Guildhall Civic Centre in Southampton, which required his relocation to the city as the construction period was to last for 10 years, which he was to oversee.
 It was built to a cost of £620,000 and completed in 1939.
 Pevsner's Hampshire: South describes the guildhall as "the most ambitious civic building erected in the provinces in the interwar years".
 The building was designated as a Grade II* listed building in 1980.
 Alongside this, he completed the new King Edward VI School, also in the city.